-This qualification covers the skills and knowledge required to perform a range of tasks related to servicing tyres of heavy agricultural vehicles within an automotive service and repair business.
+This qualification covers the skills and knowledge required to perform a range of tasks related to installation, assembly and servicing of electrical components/systems of motor vehicles within the automotive electrical installation, service and repair technology sector.

 Further training pathways from this qualification include AUR40616 Certificate IV in Automotive Electrical Technology* or other relevant qualifications.